fwup-home/fwup/README.md

 A `file-resource` specifies a file on the host that should be included in the archive.
-Each `file-resource` should be given a unique name so that it can be referred to by other parts of the update configuration.
-The `fwup` will automatically record the length and BLAKE2b-256 hash of the file in the archive.
+Each `file-resource` should be given a unique name so that it can be referred to by other parts of the update configuration. `fwup` will automatically record the length and BLAKE2b-256 hash of the file in the archive.
 These fields are used internally to compute progress and verify the contents of the archive.
 A typical `file-resource` section looks like this: